You Can Make A Difference By Giving donate to the foodbank in Quartzsite

 DONATE USING PAYPAL OR VISA BELOW

-Local churches like Quartzsite Community Bible Church, Covenant Lutheran Church and The Church of Jesus Christ of Latter-day Saints donate to us to help feed people in need.
+Local churches like Quartzsite Community Bible Church, Covenant Lutheran Church, Queen of Peace Catholic Church and The Church of Jesus Christ of Latter-day Saints donate to us to help feed people in need.

 We could not do this without the help of our many volunteers.

 So many in our area live under the poverty level.
 It takes so little to help them have a better life of healthy food.
 Many of our donations are from local individuals with a big heart who would rather keep their philanthropy private.
 You know who you are and a BIG Thank You to you special people.